Show / Hide Table of Contents

 4. The project will be created and opened.

-6. Let's deploy the application to the board.
-In order to do that, right click on the Project name and choose Deploy.
+7. Let's start a debug session.
+To do that hit F5 (as usual) in Visual Studio and watch it run.
+This will build the solution and deploy the application to the board.
 You'll see the feedback of the several operations that are running on the background in the Output Window.
+If, instead you just want to deploy the application to the device, right click on the Project name and choose Deploy.
 After a successful deployment you need to reset the target and your Hello World blinky application will start running and, voilá, the LED starts blinking!
-If you want, instead of "just" deploying the application to the target you can choose to start a debug session.
-To do that hit F5 (as usual) in Visual Studio and watch it run.

 Wrapping up